-(Last updated 10/1/2013; last reviewed 10/1/2013)
+(Last updated 8/17/2015; last reviewed 8/17/2015)

 Childbirth (also called labor and delivery) is the process of giving birth.
 A pregnant woman with HIV can pass HIV to her baby at any time during pregnancy, including during childbirth.
 The risk of mother-to-child transmission of HIV is greatest during delivery when a baby passes through the birth canal and is exposed to any HIV in an HIV-infected mother’s blood or other fluids.

-In some situations, a pregnant woman with HIV may have a scheduled cesarean delivery (also called a C-section) at 38 weeks of pregnancy (2 weeks before a woman’s expected due date) to reduce the risk of mother-to-child transmission of HIV.
+In some situations, a pregnant woman with HIV may have a scheduled cesarean delivery (sometimes called a C-section) at 38 weeks of pregnancy (2 weeks before a woman’s expected due date) to reduce the risk of mother-to-child transmission of HIV.
 A scheduled cesarean delivery is planned ahead of time.

 Women who are already taking HIV medicines when they go into labor should continue taking their HIV medicines as much as possible during childbirth.
 Women who have a high or unknown viral load near the time of delivery should also receive zidovudine (brand name: Retrovir) by intravenous (IV) injection.

 Zidovudine is an HIV medicine that passes easily from a pregnant woman to her unborn baby across the placenta (also called the afterbirth).
 Once in a baby’s system, the HIV medicine protects the baby from infection with any HIV that passed from mother to child during childbirth.
-For this reason, the use of zidovudine during childbirth prevents mother-to-child transmission of HIV even in women who did not take HIV medicines during pregnancy.
+For this reason, the use of zidovudine during childbirth prevents mother-to-child transmission of HIV even in women with high viral loads near the time of delivery.

 A scheduled cesarean delivery at 38 weeks to prevent mother-to-child transmission of HIV is recommended in the following situations: